bzw133/SHAARP.ml/docs/input.md

 #### Fresnel coefficients collection settings

+!!! note
-Note: This sub-panel is visible only if `Generate Fresnel Coefficients Plot` is checked in the `Calculation Controls` sub-panel.
+	This sub-panel is visible only if `Generate Fresnel Coefficients Plot` is checked in the `Calculation Controls` sub-panel.

 ![fresnel](./img/fresnel.png)